svgdotjs/svgdotjs.github.io/README.md

 ## Writing Docs

-You can write the docs by either modifying the content page directly, or by using the built in documentation editor at [localhost:8008/panel](http://localhost:8008/panel).
+You can write the docs by either modifying the content page directly, or by using the built in documentation editor at [localhost:2026/panel](http://localhost:2026/panel).
 This is the recommended method as it supports markdown and kirbytext.

 To login just use:

     username: svgjs
     password: svgjs

-Not sure why we have a login, but we do, so deal with it 🦆.
+(Kirby requires a login since it's a CMS).

 ## Building

-To build the docs, navigate to [localhost:8008/statify.php](localhost:8008/statify.php), which will build the static files and **output a `/static` folder**, by pushing the contents of static to master, the docs will update automagically on the site.
+To build the docs, navigate to [localhost:2026/statify.php](localhost:2026/statify.php), which will build the static files and **output a `/static` folder**, by pushing the contents of static to master, the docs will update automagically on the site.

 Note that you must be a core collaborator to make these changes, if you would like to submit a pull request, please do so and we will update the docs on our end.